 The concept of a carbon tax is coming from the theoretical concept proposed by the economist Pigou to address market failures and consists in levying a tax on the goods that impose spillover costs on society which are not supported by the externality's source.
 Then adding a tax allows through private markets reflecting the social cost in a cost-effective way.
-Climate change has been identified as a bad externality to the society by shaping the world in a less welcoming way and is directly linked to greenhouse gases emissions which are coming from our fossil fuels consumption.
-If there is a large consensus on taxing emissions to reduce their, there is still a debate on its socially optimal price.
-The externality there is quite difficult to clearly identify and estimate.
-Even if there is strong scientific evidence on the nature of phenomenon, there is still an uncertainty on its magnitude.

-Giving a price to the carbon emitted today strongly depends on this expected future damage and estimating it in monetary value rely on different parameters.
+Climate change has been identified as a bad externality to the society by shaping the world in a less welcoming way and is directly linked to greenhouse gases emissions which are Giving a price to the carbon emitted today strongly depends on this expected future damage and estimating it in monetary value rely on different parameters.
 A various academic literature attempts to tackle this task by proposing estimations for a Social Cost of Carbon (SCC).
-W. Nordhaus proposed through an Integrated Assessment Model (IAM), RICE a set of different estimates (Nordhaus, 2011) for SCC and found for the year 2015 an average SCC of 43.57 \$2005 associated with a standard deviation (SD) of 19.35 \$2005.
-Some meta analyses have been conducted and Havranek & Zilberman (2014) found range of estimates that is from 0-130 \$2010 per ton of carbon (tC) whereas Tol (2013) found a mean estimate of \$2010196/tC with a SD of \$2010 322 /tC in its review of 600 estimates.
+W. Nordhaus proposed through an Integrated Assessment Model (IAM), RICE a set of different estimates (Nordhaus, 2011) for SCC and found for the year 2015 an average SCC of 43.57 $$^{2005}$ associated with a standard deviation (SD) of 19.35 $$^{2005}$ .
+Some meta analyses have been conducted and Havranek & Zilberman (2014) found range of estimates that is from 0-130 $$^{2010}$ per ton of carbon (tC) whereas Tol (2013) found a mean estimate of $$^{2010196}$ /tC with a SD of $$^{2010}$ 322 /tC in its review of 600 estimates.

 Empirical experiences have been put in place unilaterally or regionally by some countries to price carbon and there is some evidence of relatively high carbon price.
-For instance the Swedish carbon tax is up to \$168/tCO2 and the Tokyo Cap-and-Trade carbon price reaches \$95/tCO2 (World Bank, 2014).
-However the majority of prices in existing systems lie below \$35/tCO2.
-A recent study of the IMF (Parry et al., 2014) calculates for the top twenty countries how much would be the price of CO2 emissions by only taking into account the domestic co-benefits from reducing other bad externalities such as local pollution, health harms and transport congestions and the authors found an average, a nationally efficient price of \$57.5 / tCO2.
-In the Deep Decarbonization report (SDSN & IDDRI, 2014), the authors proposed, at least for France, a carbon price trajectory, initially formulated by the Quinet commission31 and which is compatible with the objectives of 75% emissions reduction by 2050 starting at EUR2008 32/tCO2 in 2010, EUR2008 56/tCO2 in 2020 and EUR2008 100/tC in 2030.
+For instance the Swedish carbon tax is up to \$ 168/tCO2 and the Tokyo Cap-and-Trade carbon price reaches \$ 95/tCO2 (World Bank, 2014).
+However the majority of prices in existing systems lie below \$ 35/ tCO2.
+A recent study of the IMF (Parry et al., 2014) calculates for the top twenty countries how much would be the price of CO2 emissions by only taking into account the domestic co-benefits from reducing other bad externalities such as local pollution, health harms and transport congestions and the authors found an average, a nationally efficient price of \$ 57.5 / tCO2.
+In the Deep Decarbonization report (SDSN & IDDRI, 2014), the authors proposed, at least for France, a carbon price trajectory, initially formulated by the Quinet commission and which is compatible with the objectives of 75% emissions reduction by 2050 starting at EUR 32/ tCO2 in 2010, EUR 56/tCO2 in 2020 and EUR 100/tC in 2030.